Nandhana11/package_delivery_management/README.md

 # package_delivery_management
-This project is a Java-based console application designed for managing various aspects of package delivery operations.
-It includes functionality for managing packages, personnel, routes, and vehicles through a user-friendly command-line interface.
-The project uses JDBC for database connectivity and follows a structured object-oriented design.
+This Java-based console application is designed to manage package delivery operations efficiently.
+It provides functionalities for managing packages, personnel, routes, and vehicles through a user-friendly command-line interface (CLI).
+The project utilizes JDBC for database connectivity and follows a structured object-oriented design.

 Project Structure
-The project is organized into the following structure: src/
+The project is organized as follows: src/
 └── com/
     └── delivery/